 The growing demand for greater sustainable products and services from consumers represents an opportunity for Zalando in terms of reputation and increase of revenues.
 To better cater to our customers' needs, we constantly build innovative fashion experiences and services.
-One such service is Wardrobe, a free digital application.
-Launched in 2018, Wardrobe ties into a more circular approach to fashion, allowing customers to digitize their wardrobe and to sell or buy clothes via a dedicated app.
-By keeping products and materials in use, and impacting post-production phases such as buying, wearing and end-of-life via (re-)selling or donation, Zalando Wardrobe can help extend the life of fashion products and ad a loop to the linear fashion system, and thus contributes to reducing GHG emissions in the long-term.
-In 2019, we extended the life of over one million fashion items through Wardrobe.
+One such free digital service is Zircle (previously "Wardrobe"), which was launched in 2018 for the German speaking market.
+Zircle ties into a more circular approach to fashion, allowing customers to digitize their wardrobe and to sell or buy clothes to and from Zircle as well as directly to other customers.
+The Zircle web shop has been extended to 5 new markets in 2020 and is now available in Spain, Belgium, France, the Netherlands and Poland.
+To further scale circularity, in 2020, Zalando also launched a Pre-Owned fashion category that is integrated directly into its Fashion Store, offering targeted preowned fashion for men and women in Germany, Spain, Belgium, France, the Netherlands and Poland.
+Customers can trade-in or buy preowned items while experiencing Zalando's usual convenience proposition.
+By keeping products and materials in use, and impacting post-production phases such as buying, wearing and end-of-life via (re-)selling or donation, Zalando's Pre-owned fashion category and Zircle can help extend the life of fashion products and add a loop to the linear fashion system, thus contributing to reducing GHG emissions in the long-run.
+In addition, after trading in their fashion items, customers can support the donation partner, WeForest, an organization that promotes reforestation to combat global warming.
+Also in the private labels category, circularity has been implemented together with the start-up circular. fashion to develop a new, recyclable collection and extend the life of garments.
+Together with the Ellen MacArthur Foundation, Zalando will scale its circular design and manufacturing activities, since, according to the Ellen MacArthur Foundation (Report: A New Textiles Economy), the industry could tap into an USD 460 bn economi products via the initiatives described above.